marciogameiro/cluster-help/Amarel/Install_DSGRN.md

 	module load python/3.5.2
 	module load gcc/5.4

 The `gcc` module is only necessary when installing or compiling software using `C/C++`.
-The `Python` module needs to be loaded before running `DSGRN` or `Python`.
-You can add the necessary load commands to your shell configuration file (`.bashrc` assuming you are using `bash`) so they will be loaded automatically every time you login.
+The `Python` module needs to be loaded before running `Python` or `DSGRN`.
+You can add the necessary module commands to your shell configuration file (`.bashrc` if you are using `bash`) so they will be loaded automatically every time you login.

 ## Install pyCHomP